BlueBrain/hpc-coding-conventions/cpp/Tooling.md

 ### Compilation flags

-Here is the list of recommended compilation flags, set by the `bob_begin_cxx_flags` helper function provided by this CMake project.
+Here is the list of recommended compilation flags you may use during the development phase in order to spot as much errors as possible.
+Use CMake function `bob_begin_cxx_flags` provided by this CMake project to set the compilation flags accordingly.

 * Clang: `-Werror -Weverything`.
 And then disable those you dislike:
   * `-Wno-disabled-macro-expansion`